Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/Team-Project-02-Research-and-Writing-Encyclopedia-Entries-String-prototype-substr.md

 #### Start location

 This parameter is required.
 It is the index you would like to start the extraction.
 The first character's index is 0.
 If the given start location index is greater than the string's last index, the return value is empty.
 If a negative number is given, this method extracts characters from the end of the string but doesn't reverse the original string.
-If IE8 and lower browser is used, they treat the negative start location as 0.
+If IE8 and lower browsers are used, they treat the negative start location as 0.

 #### Length